project-open-data/G8_Metadata_Mapping/index.md

 **Detailed G8 metadata mapping**

-To go to a member's portal, click the link on the header row.
-(1.)

-For more details about each member's schema, click the link to 'Detail'.
-(2.)

-The general metadata concepts are listed in the left-hand column (1.)

 The terms below have a number which is only used within this Github mapping.
 It allows you to understand where the same term is used between this index page and the more detailed explanation of metadata used by each Member.

 The index is as follows: